Esker: Geology

 The path of an esker is governed by its water pressure in relation to the overlying ice.
-Generally, the pressure of the ice was at such a point that it would allow eskers to run in the direction of glacial flow, but force them into the lowest possible points such as valleys or river beds, which may deviate from the direct path of the glacier.
+Generally, the pressure of the ice is at such a point that it allows eskers to run in the direction of glacial flow but forces them into the lowest points such as valleys or river beds, which may deviate from the direct path of the glacier.
 This process is what produces the wide eskers upon which roads and highways can be built.
 Less pressure, occurring in areas closer to the glacial maximum, can cause ice to melt over the stream flow and create steep-walled, sharply-arched tunnels.

-The concentration of rock debris in the ice and the rate at which sediment is delivered to the tunnel by melting and from upstream transport determines the amount of sediment in an esker.
+The amount of sediment in an esker is governed by the concentration of rock debris in the ice and the rate at which sediment is delivered to the tunnel by melting and from upstream transport.
 The sediment generally consists of coarse-grained, water-laid sand and gravel, although gravelly loam may be found where the rock debris is rich in clay.
 This sediment is stratified and sorted, and usually consists of pebble/cobble-sized material with occasional boulders.
 Bedding may be irregular but is almost always present, and cross-bedding is common.

 There are various cases where inland dunes have developed next to eskers after deglaciation.
 These dunes are often found in the leeward side of eskers, if the esker is not oriented parallel to prevailing winds.
 Examples of dunes developed on eskers can be found in both Swedish and Finnish Lapland.
 Lakes may form within depressions in eskers.
 These lakes can lack surface outflows and inflows and have drastic fluctuations over time.

-Life on eskers
+Ecology

-Eskers are critical to the ecology of Northern Canada.
+Eskers are critical to the ecology of northern Canada.
 Several plants that grow on eskers, including bear root and cranberries, are important food for bears and migrating waterfowl; animals from grizzly bears to tundra wolves to ground squirrels can burrow into the eskers to survive the long winters.